 American Medical Association

 American Medical Association The American Medical Association (AMA) is an American professional association and lobbying group of physicians and medical students.
-Founded in 1847, it is headquartered in Chicago, Illinois.
+This medical association was founded in 1847 and is headquartered in Chicago, Illinois.
 Membership was 271,660 in 2022.

 The Association also publishes the ''Journal of the American Medical Association'' (JAMA).
 The AMA also publishes a list of Physician Specialty Codes which are the standard method in the U.S. for identifying physician and practice specialties.